kaybowwow/Dum/README.md

 2) Users are then told to write their name if they said they needed help.
 Otherwise the program stops.

-3) Users place their problem within a category.
+3) Users place their problem within a service.
 We then use this to assign priority.

 4) Users wait their turn for a solution and step 1 is repeated.